-I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by M/s.
-JYOTI RESINS AND ADHESIVES LIMITED (hereinafter called the 'Company').
-Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.
+I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices of JYOTI RESINS AND ADHESIVES LIMITED (CIN L24229GJ1993PLC020879) (hereinafter called the Company).
+The Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/ statutory compliances and expressing our opinion thereon.
+It is further stated that we have also relied up on the scanned documents and other papers in digital/ electronic mode, explanation and representations made/ submited tomeby the official of the Company for the financial year ended on 31st March, 2024.

-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2023, generally complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliancemechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided in digital/electronic mode by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2024 ("Audit Period"), complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter.

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2023, according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2024 according to the provisions of:

-- (i) The Companies Act, 2013("the Act') and the rules made thereunder as applicable; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Byelaws framed thereunder; - (iv) Foreign Exchange Management Act,1999 (FEMA) and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; (Not applicable to the Company during the Audit Report)

-- (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - The Securities and Exchange Board of India .
-(Listing Obligations And Disclosure Requirements) Regulations, 2015; - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992;

-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements)Regulations, 2009; (Not applicable as there was no reportable event during the financial year under review)

-- (vii) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; (Not applicable as there was no reportable event during the financial year under review) - The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not applicable to the Company during the Audit Report) - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable to the Company during the Audit Report) - (viii) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not applicable as there was no reportable event during the financial year under review)

-- (ix) The Securities and Exchange Board of India (Buy back of Securities) Regulations, 1998; (Not applicable as there was no reportable event during the financial year under review)
+- 1. The Companies Act, 2013 (the Act) and the Rules made there under; - 2.
+The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made there under - 3.
+The Depositories Act, 1996 and the Regulations and bye-laws framed there under; - 4.
+Foreign Exchange Management Act, 1999 and the Rules and Regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - 5.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') - a) The Securties and Exchange Board of India (Substantial Acquistion of Shares and Takeovers) Regulations, 2011, as amended from time to time; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, as amended from time to time; 2009; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirement) Regulations, 2009; - d) Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; (Not Applicable during the Audit Period); - e) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations 2021; (Not Applicable during the Audit Period); - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client 2009; - g) Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; (Not Applicable during the Audit Period); and - h) Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not Applicable during the Audit Period); - 6.
+The other laws, as informed and certified by the Management of the Company, which are specifically applicable to the Company based on the industry are as listed in Annexure I and I report that based on the examination of the relevant documents and records, and as certified by the Management, prime facie it appears that the proper system exist in the Company to confirm compliance of the applicable laws.

-- (x) Circulars/Guidelines issued thereunder;

-- (xi) I have relied on the representation made by the Company and its officers for systems and mechanism formed by the Company for compliances under other applicable Acts, Laws and Regulations to the Company.
-Management has identified and confirmed the following laws as being specifically applicable to the Company;

-- Pharmacy Act, 1948;

-- Drugs & Cosmetics Act , 1940,;

-- Narcotic Drugs and psychotropic Substances Act , 1985;

-- Indian Boilers Act ,1923;

-- Factories Act, 1948;

-- The Insecticide Act, 1968;

-- Environment Protection Act, 1986 and other environmental laws

-- Hazardous Wastes (Management and Handling) Rules, 1989 and Amendment Rule, 2003

-- Maternity Benefits Act, 1961

-- Sale of Goods Act, 1930

-- The Payment of Gratuity Act, 1972

-- The Payment of Wages Act, 1936

-- Equal Remuneration Act, 1976

-- The Industrial Disputes Act, 1947

-- The Child Labour (Regulation & Abolition) Act, 1970

-I have also examined compliance with the applicable clauses of the following:
+I have also examined compliance with the applicable clauses of the followings: